craigwfox/craigwfoxcom/src/posts/2022-11-03-aspect-ratio.md

 ogImageAlt: "Using CSS aspect-ratio"
 ---

-# CSS aspect-ratio and some everyday uses for it
+# CSS aspect ratio and some everyday uses for it

 CSS aspect-ratio has been working in browser for a couple of years now and I want to share some ways that I frequently utilize it in my day to day work.